SoftwareUnderstanding/RSEF/README.md

 ### Assess

-The assess command allows for a user to determine whether a given Identifier, in this case ArXiv or DOI, is bidirectional or not.
+The assess command locates code implementations in a publication, given its identifier (ArXiv id or DOI).
+For each of the candidate code repository links found in the target publication, the `assess` command will find whether there is a unidirectional or bidirectional link.
 This command accepts different inputs:

 1. A single DOI/ArXiv